borglandlab/RunningWheel/WheelAnalysis_macOS.md

 ```

-### Command/Batch
+### Command

-Place the command/batch files in a folder that is already in the PATH environment.
+Place the command files in a folder that is already in the PATH environment.
-Examples of this for the macOS and Windows are below:
+Examples of this for macOS is below:
-- macOS: /Users/<USERNAME>
+- /Users/<USERNAME>
-- Windows: C:\Users\<USERNAME>

 These files include (macOS):
 - [START_UP.command](https://github.com/borglandlab/RunningWheel/blob/main/Analysis_Code/macOS/Code/CommandFiles/START_UP.command)